jacklorusso/astro-site/src/content/post/my-design-philosophy.md

 tags: ["web", "design", "dev", "philosophy"]
 ---

 Recently I've been thinking about my design philosophy.
 How it's evolved over the years, and what has stayed the same.
 Where it is similar or different to my colleagues.
-What articles or books I return to over and over again, and like to share with people.
+Which articles or books I return to over and over again, and like to share with people.

 I've tried and failed a couple of times to write a more detailed and personal (read: indulgent) version of this post, but I can never get over the hump and just get the damn post out, so I'm shipping this instead.